CafeFPS/r5_flowstate/README.md

 	- Button to change challenge duration.
 	- Button to enable a cool and useless rbg hud.
 	- Button to play as a dummy.
+- No controller support atm because I don't have one to test lol

 # Initial release Challenges
 1. Strafing Dummy
 2. Target Switching